 Members of the Executive Board

-- Dr. Andreas Mattner, President of ZIA, Managing Director ECE Development & Consulting GmbH, Chairman of the Supervisory Board Hamborner REIT AG, Chairman of the Supervisory Board EUREF AG
+- Dr. Andreas Mattner, ZIA President, Managing Director ECE Development & Consulting GmbH, Chairman of the Supervisory Board Hamborner REIT AG, Chairman of the Supervisory Board EUREF AG

 - Rolf Buch, Vice President and Committee Chairman Housing, Vonovia SE, Chairman of the Management Board

 - Ulrich Höller, Vice President ABG Real Estate Group, Managing Partner